Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 Nowadays the opera is a great night out, and the suite Prokoviev salvaged out of the battered score is recognised by classical music buffs - and those who don't take much notice of it, or so they believe.

 The unlikely story is of a curse prince (there has to be a prince or princess, doesn't there?) cursed (naturally) by a witch (almost obligatory) to search for three oranges but finds love on the way (the underdog coming out on top, mandatory).

 The March is probably the number that most has the public ear today, the military straight-backed stance rather sarcastic in tone, a celebration of brash and brass.

 These miniatures were composed as a riposte to Debussy's quip that Satie's music lacked form.
-Satie, not one to take the criticism lying down (though it wouldn't have been beyond him to expect a performer to stretch out prostrate on the piano stool and play sideways on) came up with an ridiculous title and a tongue in cheek suite to match.
+Satie, not one to take the criticism lying down (though it wouldn't have been beyond him to expect a performer to stretch out prostrate on the piano stool and play sideways on) came up with a ridiculous title and a tongue-in-cheek suite to match.